“These intrusions are happening hundreds of thousands of times a day.”

 Therefore, allowing for more complex connections to the energy infrastructure while navigating an ever-changing regulatory landscape

-Growing Cyber Risk in Energy and Utilities Sector
+Growing Cyber Risk in Energy & Utilities Sector

 The interesting fact is security risks in this sector do not arise due to a lack of awareness.
 This is why despite being frequently targeted, the energy and utility sector is always the first to respond with mandatory precautions and controls.
 85% of the energy and utility companies know that a cyberattack in their industry is likely to cause